-153 arise from multiple mechanisms - including shifts in plant hydraulics, C allocation, 154 phenology, and stand demography - and can vary depending on the pre-drought state of the 155 ecosystem.
-156 We present four conceptual relationships that describe terrestrial ecosystem responses to varying 157 degrees of extreme events (Fig. 1).
-Change in vegetation C stock is linearly related to drought 158 intensity and/or drought duration (Fig. 1a, H0, null hypothesis), which has some observational 159 support from annual and perennial grassland ecosystems, shrublands and savannas across the 160 globe (Bai et al., 2008; Muldavin et al., 2008; Ruppert et al., 2015).
-Alternatives to the null 161 (linear) hypothesis are that biomass loss increases non-linearly with increased drought intensity 162 (i.e., reduction in precipitation) represented by a threshold-based relationship (Fig. 1a, H1a), 163 increased drought duration (i.e., prolonged drought with the same intensity) by shifting the linear 164 relationship downwards via increasing slopes (Fig. 1a, H1b), or the combination of both intensity 165 and duration (Fig. 1a, H1c).
-These hypotheses are supported by observations from the Amazon 166 Basin and Borneo (Phillips et al., 2010) where tree mortality rates increased non-linearly with 167 drought intensity.
-Similarly, plant hydraulic theories predict nonlinear damage to the plant-water 168 transport systems, and thus mortality risk, as a function of drought stress (Sperry and Love, 169 2015).
-In particular, longer droughts are more likely to lead to lower soil water potentials, 170 leading to a nonlinear xylem damage function even if stomata effectively limit water loss (Sperry 171 et al., 2016).
-172 Hypothesis (H2): The effects of increasing atmospheric CO2 concentration (eCO2) will 173 alleviate impacts of extreme drought stress through an increase in vegetation productivity and 174 water-use efficiency, but only up to a threshold of drought severity, while increased 175 temperature (and related water stress) will exacerbate tree mortality.
-176 This second hypothesis is based on growing evidence that effects of eCO2 and climate 177 warming may interact with effects of drought intensity on ecosystems.
-The CO2 fertilization 178 effect enhances vegetation productivity (e.g., net primary production, NPP) (Ainsworth and 179 Long, 2005; Norby et al., 2005; Wang et al., 2012), but this fertilization effect is generally reduced by drought (Hovenden et al., 2014; Reich et al., 2014; Gray et al., 2016).
-Drought events 180 181 often coincide with increased temperature, which intensifies the impact of drought on 182 ecosystems (Allen et al., 2015; Liu et al., 2017), resulting in nonlinear responses in mortality rates (Adams et al., 2009; Adams et al., 2017a).
-The evaluation of C cycling in VDMs with doubling of CO2 (only "beta effect") showed a large carbon sink in a tropical forest (Holm et al., 2020), but the inclusion of climate interactions in VDMs needs to be further explored.

-Here, we relate ecosystem responses to UCEs by calculating the "integrated carbon (C) loss" (Fig. 1b and see Methods), which integrates C loss from the beginning of the drought until the time when C stocks have recovered to 50% of the pre-drought level.
+152 intensity and/or drought duration (Fig. 1a, H0, null hypothesis), which has some observational 153 support from annual and perennial grassland ecosystems, shrublands and savannas across the globe (Bai et al., 2008; Muldavin et al., 2008; Ruppert et al., 2015).
+Alternatives to the null 154 155 (linear) hypothesis are that biomass loss increases non-linearly with increased drought intensity (i.e., reduction in precipitation) represented by a threshold-based relationship (Fig. 1a, H1a), 156 157 increased drought duration (i.e., prolonged drought with the same intensity) by shifting the linear relationship downwards via increasing slopes (Fig. 1a, H1b), or the combination of both intensity 158 159 and duration (Fig. 1a, H1c).
+These hypotheses are supported by observations from the Amazon Basin and Borneo (Phillips et al., 2010) where tree mortality rates increased non-linearly with 160 drought intensity.
+Similarly, plant hydraulic theories predict nonlinear damage to the plant-water 161 transport systems, and thus mortality risk, as a function of drought stress (Sperry and Love, 162 2015).
+In particular, longer droughts are more likely to lead to lower soil water potentials, 163 leading to a nonlinear xylem damage function even if stomata effectively limit water loss (Sperry 164 165 et al., 2016).
+166 Hypothesis (H2): The effects of increasing atmospheric CO2 concentration (eCO2) will 167 alleviate impacts of extreme drought stress through an increase in vegetation productivity and 168 water-use efficiency, but only up to a threshold of drought severity, while increased 169 temperature (and related water stress) will exacerbate tree mortality.
+170 This second hypothesis is based on growing evidence that effects of eCO2 and climate warming may interact with effects of drought intensity on ecosystems.
+The CO2 fertilization 171 172 effect enhances vegetation productivity (e.g., net primary production, NPP) (Ainsworth and 173 Long, 2005; Norby et al., 2005; Wang et al., 2012), but this fertilization effect is generally 174 reduced by drought (Hovenden et al., 2014; Reich et al., 2014; Gray et al., 2016).
+Drought events often coincide with increased temperature, which intensifies the impact of drought on 175 176 ecosystems (Allen et al., 2015; Liu et al., 2017), resulting in nonlinear responses in mortality 177 rates (Adams et al., 2009; Adams et al., 2017a).
+The evaluation of C cycling in VDMs with 178 doubling of CO2 (only "beta effect") showed a large carbon sink in a tropical forest (Holm et al., 2020), but the inclusion of climate interactions in VDMs needs to be further explored.
+179 180 Here, we relate ecosystem responses to UCEs by calculating the "integrated carbon (C) 181 loss" (Fig. 1b and see Methods), which integrates C loss from the beginning of the drought until the time when C stocks have recovered to 50% of the pre-drought level.
 In response to drought, warming, and eCO2, divergent potential C responses (gains and losses; Fig. 1c) can be expected (Keenan et al., 2013; Zhu et al., 2016; Adams et al., 2017a).
 For example, a grassland macrocosm experiment found that eCO2 completely compensated for the negative impact of extreme drought on net carbon uptake due to increased root growth and plant nitrogen uptake, and led to enhanced post-drought recovery (Roy et al., 2016).
 However, a 16-year grassland FACE and the SoyFACE experiments showed that CO2 fertilization effects were reduced or eliminated under hotter/drier conditions (Gray et al., 2016; Obermeier et al., 2016).
 Reich et al., (2014) also found that CO2 fertilization effects were reduced in a perennial grassland by water and nitrogen limitation.